 - HTTP(S) connection pools apply to the whole environment, and are not configurable on a per-Process basis.
 You can designate a pool to be used only by one Process, but that pool is not officially linked to the Process.
-That is, there is nothing other than your good intentions preventing the pool from being used by another Process. - There is no access to integration server log files from the iHub interface. - There are no built-in editors for REST, SOAP, or SQL gueries. - · There are no SQL connection pools. - There are no prewritten (public) processes or templates. - No specific reports are created for Integration Processes. - There is no debugging available for Integration Processes. - · Users cannot import JAR files.
+That is, there is nothing other than your good intentions preventing the pool from being used by another Process. - SQL connection pool settings apply to the whole environment, and are not configurable on a per-Process basis. - There is no access to integration server log files from the iHub interface. - There are no built-in editors for REST, SOAP, or SQL queries.
+SQL queries are supported, but in the standard Process editor and using API methods. - There are no prewritten (public) processes or templates.

+- No specific reports are created for Integration Processes. - There is no debugging available for Integration Processes. - Users cannot import JAR files. - Integration Scripts cannot use SNMP for alerts.